Developer(s) – Remedy Entertainment

 Graphics – 6.5/10

 I believe the best things about the game’s visuals is the maintenance of how dark and gritty the game’s atmosphere is, and how lighting comes into play very prominently.
-From a graphical standpoint, however, the techniques used to render the facial expressions of character sprites is very reminiscent of how Rareware handled the same thing in games like Goldeneye and Perfect Dark, which may have l looked extremely realistic at the time, but was on considerably less powerful hardware.
+From a graphical standpoint, however, the techniques used to render the facial expressions of character sprites are very reminiscent of how Rareware handled the same thing in games like Goldeneye 007 and Perfect Dark, which may have l looked extremely realistic at the time, but was on considerably less powerful hardware.
 So by that token, the visuals actually look outdated in my opinion.
 To me, it’s shocking how superior the graphics of Max Payne 2 to that of its predecessor; especially considering that they were released only two years apart from one another.

 Gameplay – 6/10